 Want to be quickly up to speed about recyling in Berkeley?Discover our recycling guidelines

-Old incandescent lightbulbs and halogen lightbulbs can be placed in your gray landfill cart.Alameda County Household Hazardous Waste
+If you have broken lightbulbs, put inside a paper bag and write "lightbulbs" on the outside.
+This bag can be placed in the grey, landfill cart.
+Old incandescent lightbulbs and halogen lightbulbs can also be placed in your gray landfill cart.Alameda County Household Hazardous Waste

 LEDs are the most energy-efficient light bulbs, and should last at least 7-10 years depending on use.

 It is estimated that 670 million fluorescent light bulbs are placed into our environment annually in the U.S. alone.
 Together, all of these light bulbs can potentially cause the release of as much as 4 tons of mercury each year into our environment.Learn More

 Test Your Recycling Knowledge

 From easy to hard